 THE GOVERNMENT OF GOD

-In this end time, just prior to the return of Jesus Christ and the setting up of God's Kingdom on Earth, there are specific and crucial areas of doctrine that have been seriously misinterpreted and misapplied by some sections of the true Church of God.
+In this end time, just prior to the return of Jesus Christ and the setting up of God's Kingdom on Earth, there is a specific and crucial area of doctrine that has been seriously misinterpreted and misapplied by many sections of the true Church of God.

-It is the intent of the author to prove beyond doubt that "one man government", which was employed by God in various ways over physical Israel, has under the New Covenant been superseded by "one God government" over spiritual Israel, i.e. Jesus Christ as Head of the Church.
+It is the intent of the author to prove beyond doubt that "one man government", which was employed by God in various ways over physical Israel, has under the New Covenant been superseded by "one God government" over spiritual Israel, i.e. Jesus Christ as Head of the Church (Col 1:18).

 The Origin of One Man Church Government

-In this end time, much has been made of the "government of God" that Herbert Armstrong (HWA) is said to have "restored" to the Church.
-This form of government is commonly referred to as "one man rule".
-Admittedly, some Churches of God (COG) have not employed this form of government since HWA's death, but they will still state that there is nothing wrong with it in principle.
+In recent times much has been made of "the government of God" that Herbert W Armstrong (HWA) is said to have restored to the Church, and which is commonly referred to as "one man rule".
+Since HWA’s death many Churches of God (COG) have continued to employ this form of government.
+Even those that choose not to, will usually state that there is nothing wrong with it in principle.

-However, below is a quote from HWA's booklet "Who or What is the Prophetic Beast?" (p26, 1985 version), showing that HWA himself strongly criticised this form of government.
+However, below is a quote from Herbert Armstrong's booklet "Who or What is the Prophetic Beast?"
+(1960, p26), showing that he himself strongly criticised this form of government.

-The bracketed writing within Herbert Armstrong's text is mine, as is the underlining of his text.
+The bracketed writing within HWA's text is mine, as is the underlining of his text.

 "Where, then, did human church government derive its present form?
-"The first pope, in the real sense of the word, was Leo I (440-461 A.D.)," says the Cyclopedia of Biblical, Theological, and Ecclesiastical Literature, volume 7, page 629.
-To him the form of government of the Roman Empire (one man rule, i.e. the emperor) was the most marvelous thing on earth.
-He applied its principles to the church, organized the church into a government, forming the papacy (one man rule, i.e. the Pope).
+"The first pope, in the real sense of the word, was Leo I (440-461 A.D.)", says the Cyclopedia of Biblical, Theological, and Ecclesiastical Literature, volume 7, page 629.
+To him the form of government of the Roman Empire (one man rule by the Emperor) was the most marvelous thing on earth.
+He applied its principles to the church, organized the church into a government, forming the papacy (one man rule by the Pope).
 This church government or organization is the image of the beast.
-Says Myers' Ancient History: "During the reign of Leo I, the Church set up, within the Roman Empire, an ecclesiastical state [government] which, in its constitution and its administrative system, was shaping itself upon the imperial model."
+Says Myers' Ancient History: "During the reign of Leo I, the Church set up, within the Roman Empire, an ecclesiastical state [government] which, in its constitution and its administrative system, was shaping itself upon the imperial model".
 This church government, then, according to this historical authority, is in fact a model, a counterpart, an image of the beast which is the Roman Empire government.
 The Britannica calls it an ecclesiastical world empire!
-This image, man-designed and man-ruled (one man ruled) church government, compelled people to worship the church (worship the Pope, just like the emperor was worshipped)!
-And since the church was organized into a worldly government (identical to that of the Beast powers), this was worship of the image, false worship (of the one man at the top, rather than God), idolatry!".
+This image, man-designed and man-ruled (one man ruled) church government, compelled people to worship the church (worship the Pope, just like the Emperor was worshipped)!
+And since the church was organized into a worldly government (identical to that of the Beast powers), this was worship of the image, false worship (of the man at the top, rather than God), idolatry!"

-How utterly amazing then that Herbert Armstrong himself established this same "image of the Beast" office, calling it "Pastor-General", in the Church of God!
+How utterly amazing then that Herbert Armstrong established this same "image of the beast" office for himself, labelling it "Pastor General of the Worldwide Church of God"!

 There is no Biblical record of an office of "universal bishop" ever having been created by God for a man.
 It is certainly not the New Testament equivalent of high priest, for that office today belongs to Christ (Heb 4:14).